tanmuhittin/laravel-google-translate/README.md

 https://stackoverflow.com/a/31830614

 ## suggested packages
-This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher where you have additional translation files to be translated may languages
+This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher where you have additional translation files to be translated to all other languages

 ## finally
 Thank you for using laravel-google-translate :)